We've been featured in:

 • Report accidents and injuries in the workplace where it is their responsibility to do so

-If your employer fails in their legal responsibilities towards you, and you are injured at work due to lack of training, lack of risk assessing or a lack of PPE where it was required, for example, you could make a claim against them for compensation.
+If your employer fails in their responsibilities towards you, and you are injured at work due to a lack of training, risk assessments, or PPE where it was required, for example, you may be able to claim compensation.

 How Employers Could Provide Proper Workplace Training?